tylertitsworth/5th-age-srd/Classes/Necromancer.md

 #### Adventurer Feat

-Once per day, when you cast a necromancer spell, narrate how you studied the spell in a flashback.
+Once per full recovery, when you cast a necromancer spell, narrate how you studied the spell in a flashback.
 You have advantage on the first attack roll with the spell.

 #### Champion Feat